PMEAL/porespy/README.md

 It's surprizingly hard to communicate with our users, since Github doesn't allow sending out email newsletters or announcements.
 To address this gap, we have created a [Substack channel](https://porespy.substack.com/p/coming-soon?r=e02s8&utm_campaign=post&utm_medium=web&utm_source=copy), where you can subscribe to our feed to receive periodic news about important events and updates.

+# Acknowledgements

+PoreSpy is grateful to [CANARIE](https://canarie.ca) for their generous funding over the past few years.
+We would also like to acknowledge the support of [NSERC of Canada](https://www.nserc-crsng.gc.ca/) for funding many of the student that have contributed to PoreSpy since it's inception in 2014.

 # Examples

 The following code snippets illustrate generating a 2D image, applying